AaronForce1/cartopress/README.md

 #CartoPress
 ###A CartoDB Client for WordPress

-CartoDB is an open source tool that allows for the storage and visualization of geospatial data on the web.

-CartoPress is an open source plugin that links CartoDB to the world's most popular Content Management System: Wordpress.
+CartoPress is a plugin that links CartoDB, an open-source and API-driven webmapping platform, to the world's most popular CMS: WordPress.

-Cartopress was built to provide unique, flexible and intuitive ways to create maps and design geospatial applications.
-The visualizations and capabilities fostered by CartoDB are limited only by one's imagination, but currently have been trapped in the confines of data sets and table values.

-Here we have created a bridge, a means to traverse the infiniette possibilites of mapping styles and visualizations with the ease of Wordpress.
+CartoPress was built to provide the ability to turn your WordPress-based site into a geo-CMS using the CartoDB platform, allowing you to design interesting interactive maps and geo-spatial appliations from your existing WordPress data.
+Here we have created a bridge, a means to traverse the infinite possibilites of mapping styles and visualizations with the ease of Wordpress.
 Users can now link directly to the CartoDB-hosted account and immediately link their posts/stories, with georeferencing data.

-Instead of just searching Wordpress with keywords and tags, we've now introduced a fantastic way to search by location.
-Websites can now be enhanced with state-of-the-art mapping views and navigation of these sites can be redefined to imitate the dimensions of the world we live in.

-CASE STUDY: Nate's Site...
-Example Screenshots...
-Etc.

-Refer to CartoDB Site.
-Refer to AB and TH Sites.
-Refer to Vimeo Walkthrough?

-INSTALLATION
+####Key Features
+* Use CartoDB's intuitive user-interface to quickly and easily make maps and spatialize your WordPress data
+* Georeferece your posts, pages and media attachments using the built-in CartoPress geocoder
+* Configure settings to sync Post Content, Featured Image, Taxonomies, Author, and Custom Fields to your CartoDB dataset
+* Ability to manually input and edit geodata
+* Streamlined processes will automatically insert new data to your existing maps
+* Use existing tables from your CartoDB account
+* Add a custom summary description to your post to display in your map's infowindow
+* Enhance your map by adding additional layers
+* Make use of CartoDB's extensive styling wizards and CartoCSS to create beautiful maps with your data
+* Easily publish maps on your site using CartoDB's iframe embedding or build a custom geo-spatial application from your WordPress data using the cartodb.js API
+* Use CartoDB to export your data into various geo datatypes including SHP, KML, GeoJSON, CSV and SVG

+***INSTALLATION

 As simple as any other Wordpress plugin.
 Simply upload the zip file or add the folder to wp-contents/plugins in your wordpress distribution and ACTIVATE!